 Our next step should be to produce combined effects to counter Russian combined effects.
 This effort requires focusing on effects with a whole of government-plus approach that can confront and cooperate at the same time.
 Speaking the same language about desired effects is a good start.

-I’ve been assured by tired Washington bureaucrats that we can’t possibly muster such a feat.
+I’ve been assured by tired Washington bureaucrats that we can’t muster such a feat.

-Agreed, the challenge is acute in democracies where public permissions and authorities, and private contractual incentives, complicate making and implementing a superior strategy.
+Many insiders recognize the challenge of public permissions and authorities, and private contractual incentives, that complicate making and implementing a superior strategy.